Bobby's World: Video game

-A video game adaptation of Bobby's World was made for the Super Nintendo Entertainment System in 1995.
-It was developed by Riedel Software Productions and published by Hi Tech Entertainment.
-A version for the Sega Genesis was in development, but never released.
+A video game adaptation of Bobby's World for the Super Nintendo Entertainment System and Sega Genesis was scheduled for release in 1994, but ultimately never did so.
+It was developed by Riedel Software Productions and set to be published by Hi Tech Entertainment.
+A prototype ROM image of the Super NES version was unofficially released by a Warez scene group in October 1994.

 In the game, Bobby's mother tells him to clean his room.
 As he is cleaning his room, Bobby starts daydreaming about a toy.
 After beating a level, Bobby has another daydream about another toy that he puts away.

 Bobby's World is a platform game.
 In some stages, the gameplay changes to something similar to a shoot 'em up.
 The player is asked to control Bobby and make him jump, squat, walk, run, and throw objects at the enemies – the objects often change according to the level's thematic – and use Webbly to defend Bobby.
 On some stages, Webbly can be used to do other things too, like reach higher platforms, throw it at their enemies or even using it as a mount.

 A Game Boy game based on the series was also planned, developed by Unexpected Development and published by Hi Tech Entertainment.
 The game was originally based on Home Alone 2: Lost in New York, taking place in Kevin McCallister's dreams, before being retooled into a Bobby's World game during development, retaining the same premise but replacing the characters with those of Bobby's World.
 However, the game was never released.